All Episodes

 Why do you say that you're voting for Joe Biden?

-My father was one of the greatest patriots that ever has been created in this country because he was a poor country boy who was told he would never uh be successful or be anything.
+My father was one of the greatest patriots that ever has been created in this country because he was a poor country boy who was told he would never be successful or be anything.

-Uh and and he proved everybody wrong.
+And he proved everybody wrong.

 When did that happen?

-The whole not believing the Constitution thing.
+The whole not believing the Constitution thing?

-I think he has an uh what he has an idea of of what this country should be, and it's not the same idea as I have.
+I think he has an idea of what this country should be.

-All right, so so we're getting we're getting all your takes here.
+So we're getting all your tags here.

 We have one final take for you.

-Oh, uh it's a wonderful life.
+Oh, it's a wonderful life.

-That's that's it.
+That's it.

 That works.